-Enforcement.
-When instances of improper use come to its attention, ITS staff will investigate them.
-During those investigations ITS reserves the right to access private information, including the contents of files and mailboxes, while making every effort to maintain privacy.

-Investigations that discover improper use may cause ITS to:
+When instances of improper use come to its attention, Information Technology Services will investigate them.
+During those investigations Information Technology Services reserves the right to access private information, including the contents of files and mailboxes, while making every effort to maintain privacy.
+Investigations that discover improper use may cause Information Technology Services to:

-- Limit the access of those found using facilities or services improperly; - Refer flagrant abuses to Deans, Department heads, the applicable Vice President, the University Police Department, or other authorities for appropriate action; - Disclose private information to other University authorities.
+- Limit the access of those found using facilities or services improperly; - Refer flagrant abuses to deans, department heads, the responsible vice president, the university flagrant abuses to deans, department heads, the responsible vice president, the university police, or other authorities for appropriate action; - Disclose private information to other university authorities.

-Users who violate this policy may have their computing privileges terminated and may be subject to disciplinary action by the University in accordance with appropriate policies or judicial affairs procedures.
+Users who violate this policy may have their computing privileges terminated and may be subject to disciplinary action by the university in accordance with appropriate policies or judicial affairs procedures.

-RULES FOR ACCESS TO UNIX SOURCE CODE
+RULES FOR ACCESS TO UNIX SOURCE CODE AND LICENSED SOFTWARE

-One of the major factors in the increasing popularity of the UNIX operating system at the University is how easily UNIX source code applications can be moved among different variations of the UNIX system.
+One of the big factors in the increasing popularity of the UNIX operating system at EIU is how easily UNIX source code applications can be moved among different variations of the UNIX system.
 This process, commonly called porting, often requires nothing more than copying and compiling an application to move it from one UNIX platform to another.
 The porting process is so simple that it is easy to lose sight of the ownership of individual programs and the license agreement restrictions on their source code.

-1. Licensing Agreements
+1. License Agreements

 Source code for computer programs is usually owned by the organization that developed the programs.
 Since many of these organizations have an economic stake in their developmental investment, they don't just give it away.
-At a minimum, they usually declare their copyright on the programs, but legally, a more powerful means exists--a license agreement.
+At a minimum, they usually declare their copyright on the programs.
+But legally, a more powerful means exists: a license agreement.

-Software license agreements are contracts in which the seller agrees to provide the program, and perhaps its source code, provided the buyer agrees to abide by the rules of the license.
-Most work station-based software that is issued with the installation of a UCAN work station is licensed software.
-NCSA Tenet and Kermit packages are noted exceptions.
-Sellers can specify just about any rules they desire so long as the buyer agrees to those rules; every seller of computer software seems to have its own special rules to follow.
-Licensed software must not be duplicated distributed, modified, or used without authorization.
+Software license agreements are contracts in which the seller agrees to provide the program, and perhaps its source code, provided that the buyer agrees to abide by the rules of the license.
+Most workstation-based software that is issued with the installation of a UCAN workstation is licensed software.
+NCSA Telnet and Kermit packages are noted exceptions.
+Sellers can specify just about any rules they desire so long as the buyer agrees to those rules.
+And just to make life interesting, every seller of computer software seems to have its own special rules to follow.
+Licensed software must not be duplicated, distributed, modified, or used without authorization.

 Some programs are distributed in source form without a license agreement.
 They may be totally unrestricted (called "public domain") or the owner may retain the copyright but allow free distribution.
 A lot of useful software designed to run on UNIX systems is distributed this way.
-A user of University systems may find source code to such programs in various system directories.
+As a user of one of EIU's systems, you may find source code to such programs in various system directories.

-2. Source Code
+2. Source Code at EIU

-Whenever possible, most UNIX system administrators at the University strive to obtain the source code for programs because it makes it easier to maintain systems and quickly fix problems.
+Whenever possible, most UNIX system administrators at EIU strive to obtain the source code for programs because it makes it easier to maintain systems and quickly fix problems.
 In order to obtain source code for commercial software systems, it is necessary to negotiate the "Terms and Conditions" of the software license agreement with each software vendor.
-Some of those agreements permit anyone at the University to have access to the source code while others stipulate restrictions.
-Therefore users may find that they have access to a source code which is restricted by a license agreement; having access does not give the right to port a program to another system.
+Some of those agreements permit anyone at EIU to have access to the source code while others stipulate restrictions.
+Therefore, you may find that you have access to a source code that is restricted by a license agreement.
+Just because you have access does not mean you have the right to port a program to another system.